tatianegercina/FinTech/01-Lesson-Plans/12-NLP/2/LessonPlan.md

 * The IBM Watson Tone Analyzer has two main methods:

-  * `tone()`: The general tone analysis, aimed to score tone on short text (such as reviews, emails, or social media) or even larger texts (such as articles or blog post)
+  * `tone()`: The general tone analysis, aimed to score tone on short text (such as reviews, emails, or social media) or even larger texts (such as articles or blog posts).

-  * `tone_chat()`: The customer engagement tone analysis, designed to monitor customer service and support conversations based on utterances between an agent and a customer
+  * `tone_chat()`: The customer engagement tone analysis, designed to monitor customer service and support conversations based on utterances between an agent and a customer.

 The `tone()` method is presented first.
-Explain students that it only needs to receive a text to score, however, additional parameters could be used to define the `content_language` (only `en` for English or `fr` for `french` are available in the current version) or the `accept_language`, that is the language to be used for the name of tones.
+Tell students that it only needs to receive a text to score, however, additional parameters could be used to define the `content_language` (only `en` for `English` or `fr` for `French` are available in the current version) or the `accept_language`, that is, the language to be used for the name of tones.

 ```python
 # Define text to analyze